By Seniorlink on Jul 28, 2021 1:00:00 PM

 Caring for a child with severe disabilities is extremely challenging, but can be highly rewarding.
 If you’re facing financial challenges due to your child’s medical condition and aren’t sure which programs or resources would be the best fit for you, a good first step is to reach out to local agencies and advocacy groups for further help and direction.

 Need help caring for a child with physical and/or mental disabilities?
-Learn more about Seniorlink’s support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about Seniorlink’s coaching and support program for caregivers of Medicaid-eligible friends and family members.